-- Escalate calls or chat interactions to Helpline clinicians and/or supervisor when applicable.
+- Escalate consumers interactions to Helpline clinicians and/or supervisor when applicable.

-- Assist in the training and mentoring of new Helpline staff.
+- Assist in the training and mentoring of new Helpline staff as needed.

-- Assist in updating Helpline database of state licensed and approved substance use prevention, treatment, and recovery support services.
+- Assist in updating Helpline database of state licensed and approved substance use prevention, treatment, and recovery support services as appropriate.

-- Certified Information & Referral Specialist (through AIRS) preferred or willingness to obtain within one year of hire.
+- Certified Resource Specialist (through AIRS) preferred or willingness to obtain within one year of hire.

-- Experience in information and referral services, customer service, counseling, substance abuse, or human services required.
+- Experience in information and referral services, customer service, counseling, substance use, or human services required.

-- Customer/client focused with excellent interpersonal and communication skills.
+- Customer/consumer focused with excellent interpersonal and communication skills.